borisrakovan/dtu-mlops-project/reports/README.md

 <TODO Boris>
 Student s137345 was in charge of setting up the data pipeline, including download, preprocessing and augmentation, and versioning using DVC; he also implemented the initial training pipeline, consisting of training loop, integration with Hydra, Pytorch Lightning, and logging using Weights & Biases.
 Finally, he implemented the FastAPI application for inference, along with the Gradio interface.
-Student s237248 was in charge of the image classification model selection and set-up, prediction/inference script and prediction visualization scripts, and wrote large parts of the report.
+Student s237248 was in charge of the image classification model selection and implementation using torchvision, prediction/inference script and prediction visualization scripts, and wrote large parts of the report.
 He was responsible for the Cloud-based training with the Compute Engine, which was completed together with groupmembers, and contributed to and/or tested/verified several other components of the projects.
 He had less prior experience with many of the concepts introduced in the course compared to the groupmembers, but contributed equally in terms of time spent.